vadimcn/codelldb/MANUAL.md

 - The debuggee process is created:
   - If `processCreateCommands` attribute is present, this command sequence is executed.
 These are expected to have created a process corresponding to the debug target.
-  - Otherwise the default process creation action is performed (equivalent to the `process launch` command).
+  - Otherwise, the default process creation action is performed (equivalent to the `process launch` command).
 - The `postRunCommands` sequence is executed.
-- ...
+- Debugging until the debuggee exits, or the user requests termination.
+- The `preTerminateCommands` sequence is executed.
+- The debuggee is terminated (if still alive).
+- If restarting the debug session, go to `preRunCommands` step.
-- At the end of the debugging session the `exitCommands` sequence is executed.
+- The `exitCommands` sequence is executed.

 ### Stdio Redirection
 The **stdio** property is a list of redirection targets for each of the debuggee's stdio streams: